 FIX Protocol Testing

-Testing a FIX protocol integration can be broken down into 2 areas:
+Testing a FIX protocol integration is divided into into 2 areas: Session Layer and Application Layer

 Session Layer Testing

 The most common use of the FIX protocol is over a TCP/IP socket.
 At the start of FIX session, the FIX initiator will open a socket to the FIX acceptor.
 Once the low-level network communication has been accepted, the first FIX message exchanged will be a Logon message.
 If the message is formatted correctly and the FIX acceptor validates and accepts the Logon, the acceptor will send a Logon message back to the initiator confirming the session has started.
 If the message is rejected, the low-level socket is terminated.